This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Growing potatoes in raised beds have many advantages, but the soil in that raised bed needs good crops.

-It’s essential to understand what the soil requires, so testing the soil will give you this information.
+Understanding what the soil requires is essential, so testing the soil will give you this information.
 Without a soil test, you will not know what the makeup of the soil is lacking.

 We will talk more about this later, but if you want to learn more about soil testing, you can do that in this article, where I show you the many methods of testing your soil.